hasii2011/umlio/README.md

-I urge you to read about the[Give up GitHub](https://GiveUpGitHub.org) campaign from[the Software Freedom Conservancy](https://sfconservancy.org).
+I urge you to read about the [Give up GitHub](https://GiveUpGitHub.org) campaign from[the Software Freedom Conservancy](https://sfconservancy.org).

 While I do not advocate for all the issues listed there I do not like that a company like Microsoft may profit from open source projects.